 You will be informed regarding your interview by your guardian or representative.
 Your guardian or representative will be invited, accompany you at your interview and ensure that you are provided with legal assistance during the procedure of your international protection application, if needed.

 The Authorities may perform medical examinations in order to determine your age.
-You and your guardian or representative must be informed regarding this procedure, and you or your guardian (or representative) must agree to it.
+You and your guardian must be informed regarding this procedure, and you or your guardian must agree to it.

-The Special Secretariat for the Protection of Unaccompanied Minors will ensure that you stay in special accommodation centers for minors or other accommodation facilities suitable for minors or with a family that will be assigned your care.
+The General Secretariat for Vulnerable Persons & Institutional Protection will ensure that you stay in special accommodation centers for minors or other accommodation facilities suitable for minors or with a family that will be assigned your care.
 If you have siblings, you can stay with your siblings, taking into account your best interest.
 The accommodation centers have many rooms and can accommodate up to 40 children.
 Boys and girls are placed in separate buildings if they are above 12 years of age.
 If you are sixteen or above you may stay in supervised apartments with other three (3) minors until you become an adult.
-If you have relatives, the Reception and Identification Center in collaboration with the Special Secretariat for the Protection of Unaccompanied Minors can make provisions, if you wish, so you can stay with your relatives.
+If you have relatives, the Reception and Identification Center in collaboration with the General Secretariat for Vulnerable Persons & Institutional Protection can make provisions, if you wish, so you can stay with your relatives.

 If you currently do not have a safe place to stay, please call the hotline of the National Emergency Response Mechanism, which will find a place for your to stay in a special facility for minors.
 The telephone line is available six (6) days a week (Monday through Friday, 08.00 -22.00 and Saturday 11.00 -19.00) and the numbers via WhatsApp or Viber are: 0030-2132128888 and 0030-6942773030.